bmansk8/pluralsight-project/README.md

 # pluralsight-project
  A fullstack web project using HTML, CSS, JavaScript, nodeJs, ejs, mongoDB, and express.
  This project was part of pluralsights nodejs path.
-This project has a database, pings a api, and has a login feature.This project also uses asynchronous programming.Smaller dependencies include bootstrap 4*, eslint, jquery, popper, passport, axios, morgan, nodemon, xml2js, bosy-parser, and debug.
+This project has a database, pings a api, and has a login feature.
+This project also uses asynchronous programming.
+Smaller dependencies include bootstrap 4*, eslint, jquery, popper, passport, axios, morgan, nodemon, xml2js, bosy-parser, and debug.